Pitney Bowes Inc. (PBI): History, Ownership, Mission, How It Works & Makes Money

 Official mission statement

-Pitney Bowes is a global technology company crafting innovative products and solutions that help clients “get it right” in the complex world of commerce in the areas of customer information management, location intelligence, customer engagement, shipping and mailing, and global e-commerce.
+Pitney Bowes is a global technology company dedicated to crafting innovative products and solutions that help clients 'get it right' in the complex world of commerce.
+Their mission is to deliver superior service and technology across mailing, shipping, and e-commerce sectors, ensuring seamless customer experiences.

 Vision statement